Pakistan national cricket team: List of international grounds

+Correct as of the conclusion of South Africa's tour in 2025.

 Pakistan women's cricket team

-The Pakistan women's cricket team has a much lower profile than the men's team.
-For all national women's cricket teams, the female players are paid much less their male counterparts and the women's teams do not receive as much popular support or recognition as the men's team.
-The women's teams also have a less packed schedule compared to men's teams and play fewer matches.
-The team played it first match during 1997, when it was on tour of New Zealand and Australia and were invited to the World Cup later that year and in the Women's Asia Cup during 2005 the team came third place.
-During 2007, the team with face South Africa and later in the year travel to Ireland to play in the Women's World Cup Qualifier.
-The team also played at the T20 England World Cup, the team finished 6th place, beating Sri Lanka and South Africa in 2009.
+The Pakistan women's national cricket team has steadily emerged as a symbol of resilience and progress in international cricket.
+Despite limited resources, fewer fixtures, and a significant disparity in pay and recognition compared to their male counterparts, the team has made notable strides since its debut in 1997.
+Over the years, Pakistan has featured in multiple ICC events, finishing 5th in the 2009 Women's Cricket World Cup, and earning runner-up positions in the 2012 and 2016 editions of the Women's Asia Cup.
+Their most celebrated achievements came at the Asian Games, where they claimed gold medals in both 2010 (Guangzhou) and 2014 (Incheon), marking historic milestones for women’s sport in the country.
+The team continues to inspire, playing a key role in advancing women’s cricket in Pakistan and beyond.

 Team colours

 In Test matches, the team wears cricket whites, with an optional sweater or sweater-vest with a green and gold V-neck for use in cold weather.
-The team's official sponsors have been Pepsi & Junaid Jamshed since 1993 with their logo displayed on the right side of the chest, sister brand Lay's on the sleeves, and the Pakistan Cricket star deployed on the left in test cricket.
-The fielders wear a green cap or a white (or green in ODI and T20 matches) sunhats, with the Pakistan Cricket Star in the middle.
+The team's official sponsors has been Pepsi since 1993 with its logo displayed on the right side of the chest, sister brand TCL on the sleeves, and the Pakistan Cricket star deployed on the left in test cricket.
+The fielders wear a green cap or a white (or green in ODI and T20 matches) sunhat, with the Pakistan Cricket Star in the middle.
 Also the helmets are colored green.
 Boom Boom Cricket signed a deal with Pakistan Cricket Board in April 2010 to become the kit sponsors of the Pakistan team; the deal ended at the end of 2012 Asia Cup.

-Currently, as of 2019, Pakistan is sponsored by AJ Sports, replacing CA Sports, which was the sponsor between 2015 and 2019.
+As of 2019, Pakistan is sponsored by AJ Sports, replacing CA Sports, which was the sponsor between 2015 and 2019.

-Pakistan's One Day and Twenty 20 kits vary from year to year with the team wearing its green color in various shades from kit to kit.
-Historically, Pakistan's kits have had shades of blue, yellow and golden in addition to green.
+As of 2016, AJ Sports returned as the kit manufacturer of Pakistan.